LennardKrause/pilatus3_frame_conversion/README.md

   - [matplotlib (3.0.3)](https://matplotlib.org/)
   - [PyQt5 (5.12.2)](https://www.riverbankcomputing.com/software/pyqt/intro/)

+## Important
+   - This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY.
+   - Bruker is not associated with this software and will not support this.

 ## Program Layout
 Filebrowser / Image Conversion - Tab | Draw Beamstop - Tab
 ------------------------------------ | -------------------